Vasia92LTU/dv-infohud/README.md

 ![3](https://github.com/user-attachments/assets/df13037c-b1e0-4965-a73d-90cc910cc4ee)

-Configuration
-The HUD update frequency and visibility settings can be easily adjusted within the script.
-Customize the NUI message structure to match your server's requirements.
 Requirements
 QBCore Framework

 Contributions
 Feel free to open issues or submit pull requests to enhance the functionality of this HUD.
 Contributions are always welcome!